marinescudan/fake-or-real/content/en/questions/algorithm.en.md

 project: "for"
 slug: "question"
 title: "Exemple 1"
-question_title: "Which of these stories are being promoted by alorithms?"
+question_title: "Which of these stories are being promoted by algorithms?"
 question_subtitle: ""
 question_submit_message_heading: "You chose"
 question_submit_message_correct: "Correct"